EU targets recycling as China bans plastic waste imports

 EU nations and European Parliament reached an agreement last month to set a legally-binding target for the bloc to recycle 55 percent of plastic packaging waste by 2030 and a ban on landfilling separately collected waste.

-EU regulators now want to ensure that the plastic packaging itself is fully recyclable and to improve consumer labeling by creating new quality standards.
+EU regulators now want to ensure that the plastic packaging itself is fully recyclable and to improve consumer labelling by creating new quality standards.

 The Commission said it will introduce measures to curb ocean-polluting microplastics, such as those used in cosmetics.
 New port reception facilities will seek to streamline waste management to ensure less gets dumped in the Ocean.